somof/CarND-Traffic-Sign-Classifier-Project-work/writeup.md

 #7 Conclusions

-At first I got over 97% accuracy via following methods.
+I got over 98% accuracy and satisfied the requirement of the project via following methods.

  1. enlarge the LeNet at lesson8
  2. apply two dropouts
  3. select hyperparameters in order to prevent overfitting
  4. repeat training at least 300 epochs

-Second, I had challengs as follow.
+I also had trials for the final model as follow.
+Both of the challenges were not contribute improving the peak accuracy.

  1. batch normalization
  2. color image input

-Unexpectedly, both of the challenges were not contribute improving the accuracy, but the experience of CNN.

-Visualization
+Augmenting training data that revises the defects in the dataset was quite effective to improve the accuracy.

+I had lastly the visualizations inside the CNN, I can have some considerations about my CNN model.

 EOF